 During SCG deactivation, if the SN requests the MN to activate the SCG due to the DL data arrival at the SN.
 The MN may reject the SCG activation request with a cause related to MUSIM purpose.

-Question B5: Do you agree that there may be Xn-AP or F1-AP impact if the UE sends SCG release request to MN?
+Question B5: Do you agree that there may be Xn-AP or F1-AP impact if the UE sends SCG deactivation request to MN?